Ministry-of-Silly-Scripts/codewars-js-humanReadable/NOTES.md

 - perform the 'canary' test just to check if the structure works ✅
 - it should return 00:00:00 for input equal to 0
 - seconds conversion
-  - it should return 00:00:30 for input equal to 30
+  - it should return 00:00:30 for input equal to 30 ✅
+  - it should return 00:00:59 for input equal to 59 ✅